 Dr Mitch Schulte

-This year, we had the honour to have Dr. Mitch Schulte as a featured speaker attending the Astrobiology Australasia Meeting AAM 2018 held in Rotorua in June 2018.
+In June 2018, we had the honour to have Dr. Mitch Schulte as a featured speaker attending the Astrobiology Australasia Meeting AAM 2018 held in Rotorua in June 2018.
+Before that he attended talks in the Lower and Upper Hutt schools, along with colleague Lindsay Hays.

 As a researcher, Mitch has focused primarily on understanding the geology and geochemistry of hydrothermal environments and the life that inhabits them.
 He also is interested in biosignatures and life detection in ancient Earth and extraterrestrial samples.